clojure-emacs/clj-suitable/README.md

 You'll still be using suitable this way, but only its static completion mechanism.

+### VS Code Calva

+Suitable is always-on, just as with CIDER.

+**Re: Enhanced/dynamic completions**: The `calva.enableJSCompletions` setting controls this, and it is enabled by default.
+(For the same reasons as with CIDER, it is currently disabled when using `shadow-cljs`.)

 ### Custom nREPL server

 To load suitable into a custom server you can load it using this monstrosity: